-The amended resolution leaves instructions to House Committees to cut spending by \$1.5 trillion, \$880 billion of which would be from Energy and Commerce (Medicare and Medicaid).
-(The House instructions also provide that if spending cuts are less than 2.0 trillion, the difference below \$2.0 trillion will reduce, dollar-for-dollar, the \$4.5 trillion amount allocated to the Ways and Means Committee for tax cuts.)
-As mentioned above, the instructions to House Committees would allow added deficits of \$2.8 trillion (less any additional revenue coming from added economic growth).
+The amended resolution left instructions to House Committees to cut spending by \$1.5 trillion, \$880 billion of which would be from Energy and Commerce (Medicare and Medicaid).
+(The House instructions also provide that if spending cuts were less than 2.0 trillion, the difference below \$2.0 trillion would reduce, dollar-for-dollar, the \$4.5 trillion amount allocated to the Ways and Means Committee for tax cuts.)
+As mentioned above, the instructions to House Committees allowed added deficits of \$2.8 trillion (less any additional revenue coming from added economic growth).